Which company has the cheapest car insurance in Indiana for a bad driving record?

 USAA$783$1,083

-The cheapest Indiana insurer for bad credit is GEICO, with rates averaging $1,515 per year or $126 per month.
-The good news is that drivers with bad credit can still get affordable auto insurance.
+The cheapest Indiana insurer for bad credit is GEICO, with rates averaging $1,515 annually or $126 monthly.
+Fortunately, drivers with bad credit can still find affordable auto insurance.

 CompanyAnnual premium for good creditAnnual premium for bad credit